slartibaartfast/allocate-token/README.md

 astraadmincreds           Opaque                                2      11m
 astraapiendpoint          Opaque                                1      11m
 astraappkeyspace          Opaque                                1      11m
-astraappmanagerkeyspace   Opaque                                1      11m
+astraappmanagerkeyspace   Opaque                                1      10m
-astraca                   Opaque                                1      11m
+astraca                   Opaque                                1      10m
-astracqlhost              Opaque                                1      11m
+astracqlhost              Opaque                                1      10m
-astratls                  kubernetes.io/tls                     2      11m
+astratls                  kubernetes.io/tls                     2      10m
-astratribeappcreds        Opaque                                2      11m
+astratribeappcreds        Opaque                                2      9m
 ```

 These secrets are referenced in service.yaml and in main.go.

 ### Building the service

 Now that the environment is set up, we can compile our code.
 We will use a Dockerfile that defines a two stage build which fetches the code we need from this repo, builds the executable, and copies it to a smaller alpine image.
-The code in main.go uses the gocql package to create a connection to the database, the trumail verifier package to validate email addresses, and runs a web server with endpoints for working with user data.
+The code in main.go uses the [gocql package](https://github.com/gocql/gocql) to create a connection to the database and work with data, the [trumail verifier package](https://github.com/trumail/trumail) to validate email addresses, and runs a simple web server with endpoints for working with user data.
-In the below command, replace trota with your repository username, and tag it whatever you like.
+Be in the root directory of this repo, and, in the below command, replace YOURREPO with your repository username, and tag it whatever you like.
 In the Deployment section (spec.template.spec.containers[0].image) of the service.yaml file, enter the name of the image that is built when this is run...
 ```
-docker build -t trota/token-allocator:0.1.0 .
+docker build -t YOURREPO/token-allocator:0.1.15 .
 ```

 After it's finished building, push it to your repository...
 ```
-docker push trota/token-allocator:0.1.0
+docker push YOURREPO/token-allocator:0.1.15
 ```

 ### Create a Pod with the service.

+Now that the docker image is available for pulling, we can use it in our k8s cluster.
-Change directory to the location of your local copy of this repository and run...
+From the root directory of your local copy of this repository and run...
 ```
 kubectl apply -f service.yaml
 ```